cybertraining-dsc/sp21-599-355/project/index.md

 ![Customer Sentiment Distribution](https://github.com/cybertraining-dsc/sp21-599-355/blob/main/project/images/customer_dist.png)
 <br />Fig 3 Customer Sentiment Distribution

-As can be seen in the figure above the distribution of the sentiment values are generally on a normal distribution.
+As can be seen in the Fig 3 the distribution of the sentiment values are generally on a normal distribution.
 Looking at the binary classifications of both the first and average sentiment distribution it can be seen that while the majority can be classified as positive, 1, there's still a significant amount that are classified as negative, 0.

 ### 3.2 Convolutional Neural Networks (CNN)

 While convolutional Neural Networks are traditionally used for image processing.
 [Some articles](https://medium.com/saarthi-ai/sentence-classification-using-convolutional-neural-networks-ddad72c7048c) suggest that CNN's also work well for Natural Language Processing.
 Traditionally, convolutional neural networks are networks that apply filters over a dataset of pixels and process the pixel as well as those that surrounds it.
-Typically this is used for images as pictured below for filtering and edge detecting for identifying objects.
+Typically this is used for images as pictured below in Fig 4, for filtering and edge detecting for identifying objects.

 [![Convolution visual](https://github.com/cybertraining-dsc/sp21-599-355/blob/main/project/images/image_convolved.png)](https://miro.medium.com/max/1575/1*EPpYI-llkbtwHgfprtTJzw.png)
 <br />Fig 4 Image convolution [Image source](https://miro.medium.com/max/1575/1*EPpYI-llkbtwHgfprtTJzw.png)